 Like in other multisport watches, you can set up everything before getting in the pool with the swim function to choose the pool’s length.
 The most appreciated new feature is the auto rest feature.
 There is no need to press the lap button for an interval set manually.

-When using open water to swim, the watch uses a GPS glonass function to track the distance covered while swimming.
+When using open water for swimming, the watch uses a GPS GLONASS function to track the distance covered.
 Additional data provided includes your stroke rate and pace.
 The battery life is also impressive, the prediction is 72 hours when in pool mode, and in GPS mode, it’s 13 hours.

 The following are some of the main features made for the Garmin watch.
 We’ve reviewed them in detail so you can make a better choice.